5 Tried And Tested Ways to Make HCPs Adopt Your Brand

-If the drug launched by the pharma is an exclusive composition, then there is no question of bioequivalence.
+If the drug launched has an exclusive composition, then there is no question of bioequivalence.
 But, if there are drugs with similar properties in the market, then bioequivalence takes impetus in proving its efficacy.

 A doctor understands that a different composition of a similar molecule may have different side effects.
-In that case, the pharma company should ensure that it places all the scientific facts that clarify the doubts over the possible side effects.
-While trying to explain the efficacy of the drug, pharma has to bear in mind the patient population that comes to the doctor for treatment.
+In that case, the pharmaceutical companies should ensure that it places all the scientific facts that clarify the doubts over the possible side effects.

 Results from the clinical trials are perhaps the most important decider of a drug’s quality.
 These are the facts that speak about the performance of the drug.
 Sharing the results of clinical trials with necessary scientific explanation may be the game changer.

 Safety of a drug is of utmost importance to the doctor.
 A good pharma company will always put forth the pharmacovigilance (PV) details clearly to the doctor.
 A drug without much PV instances will invariably have a positive impact on the doctor’s decision.
 This along with the results of the clinical trials form the backbone of the brand value.